-Nicholas A. Pairolero is an Economist at the United States Patent and Trademark Office.
+Nicholas A. Pairolero is a Senior Research Economist at the United States Patent and Trademark Office.
 His research interests include the economics of innovation, intellectual property, and applied microeconomics.
 Nick holds a B.B.A. in Economics and Mathematics from the University of Wisconsin Eau Claire, an M.A. in Economics from Indiana University Bloomington, and a Ph.D. in Economics from Indiana University Bloomington.

 Inventing AI: Tracing the Diffusion of Artificial Intelligence with US Patents (with A. Toole, A. Giczy, J. Forman, C. Pulliam, M. Such, K. Chaki, D. Orange, A. Thomas Homescu, J. Frumkin, YY.
 Chen, V. Gonzales, C. Hannon, S. Melnick, E. Nilsson, and B. Rifkin), USPTO IP Data Highlights, No. 5, 2020.
 Available at https://www.uspto.gov/sites/default/files/documents/OCE-DH-AI.pdf